this-is-emma/tali/README.md

 ## Introduction

-Fabiola is a full-fledged online store developed to provide users with a seamless shopping experience.
+Tali is a full-fledged online store developed to provide users with a seamless shopping experience.
 It offers a user-friendly interface for browsing and purchasing products.
 This repository holds the codebase for the online store.

 ## Features